-[Updated] All staff will attend safeguarding training which includes information on preventing people from being drawn into terrorism or extremist groups.
+All staff will attend safeguarding training including, that which concerns preventing people from being drawn into terrorism or extremist groups.
 Prevent training will be provided annually and will be updated as required.
-Training will include details of the 'Notice, Check, Share' process.
+Training will focus on the importance of the following 'Notice, Check, Share' protocol.